 Today, I’ve started moving my photos to their own home, peopleofpride.ca.
 It’s a chronicle of how beautiful people are when they’re loved, a tapestry of age, sex, gender, colour, orientation, and a thousand other variables.
 And it’s something that gives me a lot of hope, a reminder that love is so, so much bigger than dickishness.

-As always, the photos are free to use for the purpose of promoting the LGBTQ community.
+As always, the photos are free to use by non-profit groups and individuals for the purpose of promoting the LGBTQ community.
 If you need a high-res version, just get in touch.
 It’d be cool if you let me know if you’ve used one of them.

 Anyway, enjoy the photos of People of Pride 2016.
 I hope you see what I see in them.